DiamonC/observer/README.md

 ## Contributing Guidelines

 - Please format your code with Prettier, or an alternative that achieves the same results.
 - Please use [feather](https://feathericons.com) for svg icons & use webp for raster images whenever possible.
 If you're wondering what tools have been used to make images like the arth logo (seen on arthmc.xyz) and the favicon, they were made with Lunacy.

 ### Check out our [backend](https://github.com/arthmc/quartz)'s progress

 ## Why Arth Panel?

 The main difference between Arth Panel and an alternative like pufferpanel or pterodactyl is that it's meant to work in a way so that if an issue were to occur, you could easily just SSH into the machine and run the jar directly in a folder, so you know that your server's uptime is not dependant on a panel someone else made working flawlessly.

-## Planned Pages
+## Pages

 ```
 /servers (Where all servers you have access too are listed)
 /settings (Configure things like site URL)
 /newserver (Page to create a new server)
+/setup (Page for the panel owner to set everything up)
-/pay (manage subscription)
+/pay (manage subscriptions)
 /subscription-success (stripe redricts users to this page, which has a button to create a server)
 /server/[server technicalname] (page showing eventually terminal)
 /signin
-/account (manage account/profile)
-/billing (add to your balance and view your balance as well as next charges)
 ```

 # To-do list

 ✅ Setup a basic node application with Svelte, Tailwind, & DaisyUI.
 ✅ Navbar with Arth Panel, Servers, & Settings on left.
 On right: Night/darkmode button, Create server button, Account button.
 ✅ Basic UI for all planned pages
-🔨 Communication with backend
+✅ Communication with backend
-🔨 Subscriptions with stripe
+✅ Subscriptions with stripe
-❌ Basic UI and function for terminal on the frontend
+✅ Basic UI and function for terminal on the frontend
-❌ Web Terminal using WebSockets
 ❌ Signin via discord
 ❓ Subscriptions with paypal
 ❓ Decentralized options for accounts and/or paynments